 Click here to contact the Reimagine committee.

 We have a number of events that come up throughout the year.
 We would love help with set-up, take-down, and general on-site duties.
-If you’d like to help out at these or other events, please let us know by contacting email@example.com
+If you’d like to help out at these or other events, please email us.

-- POP-UP BARBECUES, Summer 2018: Request a BBQ in your block, get the word out to your neighbors and help us with the event.
-BHCA will show up with barbecues, food and beverages.
+- POP-UP BARBECUES, Summer Request a BBQ in your block, get the word out to your neighbors and help us with the event.
+BHCA Board members will show up with barbecues, food and beverages.

 Community Skating Rink Volunteers

 Every winter, we have an amazing outdoor skating rink but need dedicated volunteers to keep it in shape.
 If you enjoy outdoor skating and would like to help maintain this important community asset, we are looking for:

 - Rink Coordinator – to coordinate and train volunteers (in how to flood and look after the rinks) and potentially chair the Rink Committee (approx. time commitment: 6-8 hrs per month)

 - Rink Volunteers to help maintain the rink: flood and clear (approx. time commitment: 2-6 hrs per month)

 Click on the document below for full job descriptions.